Origins of the Medical Research Council and the MRC Biostatistics Unit

 © Crown copyright 1973

-On the 1st December 2016, the BSU transferred to the School of Clinical Medicine at the University of Cambridge.
+On the 1st December 2016, the BSU transferred into the School of Clinical Medicine at the University of Cambridge.